CrossRef/event-data-user-guide/event-data-manual.md

 The following fields are available:

  - `subj_id` - the subject of the relation as a URI, in this case a tweet.
+This is normalized to use the `http://doi.org` DOI resolver and converted to upper case.
  - `relation_type_id` - the type of relation.
  - `obj_id` - the object of the relation as a URI, in this case a DOI.
  - `occurred_at` - the date and time when the Event occurred.